 For next Thursday, at about 10.27pm, the Bray musician will begin his 100 millionth weekly residency gig in Dann’s.

-Having first begun playing a weekly gig in the much-loved Greystones bar back in 27 B.C. (give or take; the original records were lost in an Easter Rising fire), Ger has even managed to keep much of that original set in his act every week.
+Having first begun playing a weekly gig in the much-loved Greystones bar back in 27 B.C. (give or take; the original records were lost in an Easter Rising fire), Ger has even managed to keep much of that original set in his act today.

 Having come to prominence in the 1970s, where the bright young Bray fiddle player began winning awards for his energetic delivery of old traditional reels and jigs, naturally, over time, some new songs have been added to that set, and fan favourites have shifted.

-Whereas the highlight of Ger’s set during those breakthrough years was the early 17th century Irish tune Tabhair dom do Lámh, composed by Ruaidri Dáll Ó’Catháin (1570-1650) in honour of a lady he loved, today, it’s Michael Jackson’s Smooth Criminal.
+Whereas the hightlight of Ger’s set during those breakthrough years was the early 17th century Irish tune Tabhair dom do Lámh, composed by Ruaidri Dáll Ó’Catháin (1570-1650) in honour of a fair lady that he loved, today, it’s Michael Jackson’s Smooth Criminal.
 From the dead pop singer’s 1987, multi-platinum Bad album.
+We shit you not.

 As for passing such a momentous milestone as the 100 millionth weekly gig in the same venue, Ger Doyle has yet to decide just how to mark this remarkable achievement.